 2015-2016 Course Catalog [ARCHIVED CATALOG]

-For more information about the Interpretation & Translation program, please visit our website at www.dmacc.edu/programs/itr.
+For more information about the Biotechnology program, please visit our website at https://go.dmacc.edu/programs/biotechnology

-Selected courses in this program may be offered at other campuses or through distance learning.
+Selected courses in this program are offered at other campuses.

 Program Entry Requirements

 1. Complete an application for admission to the Biotechnology Program.

 3. Attend any required information/registration session.

 4. Must submit proof of one year of high school chemistry or Academic Achievement Center Chemistry I & II or successful completion of CHM 122 .

 5. Must submit proof of two years of high school algebra or MAT 063 and MAT 073 .

 6. Demonstrate satisfactory writing skills on college entrance or assessment exam.